Visit us at Plan II Honors

 Registration required.
 Go to: My Events

 Mondays and Fridays during the fall and spring semesters, Plan II Honors offers a two-hour information session.
 Visitors should check in by 9:50 a.m. at our Plan II Honors suite in the new Liberal Arts building (CLA 2.102).
 At the end of the first hour of the session, current Plan II student ambassadors escort prospective students to a Plan II World Literature class from 11:00 a.m. to 11:50 a.m.
+The World Lit class is a (year-long Plan II core curriculum) course which is required of all first-year Plan II students--regardless of AP, IB or SAT II test scores or courses.
+This class visit often gives prospective students the best sense of what Plan II is all about.
 While students attend the class, parents stay for a second hour of information and Q&A. Plan II session dates noted below.Plan II admits students to fall semesters only.
 You cannot choose a summer or spring beginning semester in your profile if you wish to register for a Plan II information session.
 The registration site notes that only two guests are permitted, but it is fine to bring more than two family members to a Plan II session if you wish.
 Every prospective applicant should register however.
-No prospective applicant should attend as a guest of another prospective applicant.
+No prospective applicant should attend as a guest of another prospective applicant if they also want to attend the Plan II class.

 Note: If a guided campus tour is not available or does not fit in your schedule, a good alternative to the Undergraduate Admissions Center session and tour, is the self-paced/self-guided campus tour Self-Guided Walking Tour of the UT Campus